 Nick Jordan is a visual artist and filmmaker.
 Working predominantly with short film, the artist's practice also includes drawing, painting, objects, publications and collaboration.

 Nick Jordan's short films deploy a documentary approach, photographed in direct response to particular locations.
-Often with oblique or layered narratives, the films centre upon the relationship between the natural world and our multifaceted cultural histories.
+Often with oblique or layered narratives, the films centre upon the relationship between the natural world and our multifaceted cultural or social histories.